 All of our children and young people work is focused around positive experiences for young people as we want every child and young person to experience the enjoyment and benefits that being active can bring.

 In an ever-changing landscape, we aim to work with and support a wide range of partners to increase opportunities for children and young people.
-We continue to support projects and initiatives focusing on increasing the number of young people involved in sport and physical activity both in educational and community-based settings.
+We continue to support projects and initiatives focusing on increasing the number of young people involved in movement, physical activity and sport both in educational and community-based settings.